Why Turkey-US tensions have come to a boil

 Gulen: Erdogan's nemisis

-In most of these cases, the Trukish authorities have made accusations of links to Fethullah Gulen, a Muslim Turkish cleric who lives in self-imposed exile in the US.
+In most of these cases, the Turkish authorities have made accusations of links to Fethullah Gulen, a Muslim Turkish cleric who lives in self-imposed exile in the US.

 Turkey blames Gulen for orchestrating the coup attempt and considers Gulen and his followers terrorists.
 For that reason Turkey has been able to apply terrorism charges to people linked with the Gulen movement.